Currency: Modern currencies

 The currency used is based on the concept of lex monetae; that a sovereign state decides which currency it shall use.
 (See Fiat currency.)

+Modern currency is also rapidly evolving to digital formats, driven by financial technology and the decline of physical transactions.
+The transition take the form of internet/mobile transactions and digital currency such as cryptocurrencies, stablecoins and sovereign-backed Central bank digital currencies (CBDCs).

 Currency codes and currency symbols

 In 1978 the International Organization for Standardization published a system of three-digit alphabetic codes (ISO 4217) to denote currencies.
 These codes are based on two initial letters allocated to a specific country and a final letter denoting a specific monetary unit of account.

 Many currencies use a currency symbol.
 These are not subject to international standards and are not unique: the dollar sign in particular has many uses.

 List of major world payment currencies

-The following table are SWIFT's estimates of the 20 most frequently used currencies in world payments in October 2025.
+The following table are SWIFT's estimates of the 20 most frequently used currencies in world payments in July 2026.